 The case against JBS and other meatpackers such as Minerva SA – which was rated as a high-risk company by Reuters for its ESG practices – serves as a pressing example of the difficulties facing investors in the Latin American agribusiness sector.
 As a meatpacker, JBS is three, sometimes four, steps away from the source of its produce, having stated it has no exact knowledge of whether the beef it sells comes from cattle pasturing on deforested parts of the Amazon.
 The dynamics are particularly complex, as JBS and other Brazilian meatpackers have been accused of acquiring cattle from ranches which themselves source animals from deforested areas.
 The same occurs with other commodities sold in Brazil whose exact origin is difficult to track for multinational agribusiness companies given the countries’ size and the lack of appropriate tools for analysis.

-The environment will be a key theme to watch in 2021 as the incoming US administration is expected to re-focus on climate change and the environment.
-Already, Biden has pledged to reincorporate the US into the Paris Climate Agreement.
-While his environmental policy towards Latin America has not been outlined, during campaign debates he has singled out Brazil as one of the countries that raised concerns for its environmental track-record, indicating that the country’s environmental practices are clearly on his radar.
+President Biden brought the US back into the Paris Climate Agreement as one of his first actions following his inauguration.
+While his environmental policy towards Latin America has still not been clearly articulated, during campaign debates he did single out Brazil as one of the countries that raised concerns for its environmental track-record, indicating that the country’s environmental practices are clearly on his radar.
 In Europe, the upcoming UN Climate Change Conference, which will be hosted in the UK in November 2021, will also serve to revitalise global initiatives to combat environmental degradation.

 With the global lens focused sharply on the environment, investors and operators will do well to examine their ESG policies in the region.
 Those who fall short in this category are increasingly coming under scrutiny from the press, NGOs, civil society, employees and shareholders.
 Today, maintaining clean and transparent supply chains free from deforestation, and ensuring portfolio companies, suppliers and partners in Latin America follow local environmental regulations is imperative.